GET IN TOUCH

 How much notice do I receive before a Minnesota bank levy?

 Minnesota law requires due process through billing notices and collection letters before a levy.
-Once the legally required notice is satisfied, creditors typically do not issue new warnings.
-A financial institution can freeze funds immediately upon receiving the notice, leaving taxpayers only a limited waiting period to act quickly before levy funds are transferred.
+Once the legally required notice is satisfied, the Minnesota Department of Revenue typically does not issue new warnings.
+A financial institution can freeze funds immediately upon receiving the notice, leaving taxpayers only 10 days to act before the funds are transferred for levy.

 Can my joint bank account be levied if only I owe taxes?

 Yes, joint accounts are subject to levy even if only one owner owes debt.
 Creditors typically freeze the full balance, and the other party must file an exemption claim with bank statements or other documents.
-Without filing, exempt funds such as government benefits, social security benefits, or unemployment benefits may be taken to pay the unpaid debt.
+Without filing, funds that may qualify as exempt under Minn.
+Stat. § 550.37 may be taken to pay the unpaid debt.

 What happens to automatic payments during the levy hold period?

-During the 10-day holding period, levy funds are frozen and unavailable.
-Automatic payments scheduled to clear from the account may fail, creating additional late fees or service interruptions.
-Taxpayers should act quickly by contacting creditors, updating payment details, or arranging alternative payment methods until the levy process is resolved and the exempt funds are released.
+During the ten-day holding period, levy funds are frozen and unavailable.
+Automatic payments scheduled to be debited from the account may fail, resulting in additional late fees or service interruptions.
+Taxpayers should act quickly by contacting creditors, updating payment details, or arranging alternative payment methods until the levy process is resolved and any exempt funds are released.

 Can I negotiate a payment plan after a levy has started?